 Astri Lundervold, a researcher at the University of Bergen, is interested in the short- and long-term consequences of inattention in childhood.
 “A high number of children are challenged by problems related to inattention.
 A cluster of these problems is defined as hallmark symptoms of ADHD, but inattentiveness is not restricted to children with a specific diagnosis,” explains Lundervold.
-Are problems related to inattention something that parents and teachers should address in any child?
+Are inattention problems something parents and teachers should address in all children?

-This question inspired Lundervold to investigate the link between inattentiveness and academic performance in a sample containing mostly healthy children in Bergen, Norway.
-To make the sample more culturally diverse and inclusive of a larger spectrum of mental health disorders, she collaborated with researchers in America (Stephen Hinshaw and Jocelyn Meza).
-Together, they expanded the study, which was recently published in Frontiers in Psychology, to include a sample of girls from another long-term study in Berkeley, California, where a large subgroup had been diagnosed with ADHD.
+This question inspired Lundervold to investigate the link between inattentiveness and academic performance in a sample mainly containing healthy children in Bergen, Norway.
+She collaborated with Stephen Hinshaw and Jocelyn Meza in America to make the sample more culturally diverse and inclusive of a larger spectrum of mental health disorders.
+Together, they expanded the study, published in Frontiers in Psychology, to include a sample of girls from another long-term study in Berkeley, California, where a large subgroup had been diagnosed with ADHD.

 The children were aged from 6 – 12 when the researchers recruited them and began the study.
 They assessed the children’s IQ and asked their parents to rate their inattentiveness.
-Finally, 10 years later, the researchers followed-up with the children to see how they had performed in school.
+Finally, ten years later, the researchers followed up with the children to see their performance in school.

 The results highlight the long-term effects that childhood inattention can have on academic performance.
-These findings suggest that inattention could have significant adverse effects on the academic performance of a variety of children, potentially including those with a high intellectual ability and no ADHD.
+These findings suggest that inattention could have a significant adverse impact on the academic performance of a variety of children, potentially including those with high intellectual ability and no ADHD.
 So, how can parents help their children to achieve their academic potential, regardless of their IQ or mental health?